ethanchang34/goquant-chatbot/README.md

 ## Overview

 The Crypto Portfolio Chatbot allows clients to interact with their portfolio metrics and trading activity data through a natural language interface.
-It leverages Natural Language Processing (NLP) to interpret user queries and provides insights based on data stored in various databases.
+It leverages Natural Language Processing (NLP) to interpret user queries and provides insights based on data stored in an SQLite database ./trading.db

 ## Features